wildfly-clustering/wildfly-clustering-spring/README.md

 1. Applications using Spring Session or Spring Web will generally need to rely on Spring Security for authentication and authorization.
 	Many authentication mechanisms store user identity in the `HttpSession` or will need to change the session ID following authentication - a common practice for preventing session fixation attacks.
 	Since the servlet container has no access to sessions created by Spring, most container managed security mechanisms will not work.

+1. Spring Session does not implements HttpSession.getAccessor(...), and thus provides no mechanism for an application to safely access the HttpSession outside the scope of a request.